Data sync destination

 Declare the schema

-Schema is where you define which properties your destinations accept, which then display as options in the data sync field mappings.
-OCP calls your destination class method with properties defined in your schema.
+Schema is where you define which properties your destinations accept.
+OCP displays these destinations as options in the data sync field mappings..
+OCP uses the properties defined in your schema when calling your destination class method.

 name: asset